Placeholder-Software/Dissonance/docs/Basics/Choosing-A-Network.md

 If you already have a network system set up in your application then simply sending voice through that system is the easiest option.
 If there is an integration package listed above for your networking system it is recommended to use that.

-## There Is No Integration Package

-If you already have networking in your application but there is no integration package available there are two options.
+However, if there is no available integration package then there are two options.
 The first option is to build your own [custom network integration](../Tutorials/Custom-Networking.md).
 Dissonance includes base classes which can be extended to create a new network integration relatively easily - all that is required is writing the code to send packets, receive packets and inform Dissonance about session events (leave/join/connect/disconnect etc).
-This requires that your networking system supports **Unreliable & Unordered** packets (e.g. UDP), TCP is not suitable for voice chat.
+This requires that your networking system supports **Unreliable & Unordered** packets (e.g. UDP), TCP is **not** suitable for high quality voice chat.

 The second option is to establish another network session just for voice, using one of the existing integrations.
 Any integration can be used for this.